avargasv/ContribsGH2-Z/PostZ.md

 composed in many useful ways before being thrown, at the so-called "end of the world", to an interpreter that actually runs them.
 As a consequence, effects in ZIO become first-class values, which allows a programmer to write declarative Scala programs with effects, widening the fundamental declarative character of pure functional programming in Scala.
-The implications of this feature for the readability and ease of maintenance and evolution of effectful programs are enormous, as are the cognitive consequences of separating the definition of an effect from its execution when conceiving, designing, and implementing a solution to a programming problem of an intrinsic asynchronous/concurrent nature.
+The implications of this feature for the readability and ease of maintenance and evolution of effectual programs are enormous, as are the cognitive consequences of separating the definition of an effect from its execution when conceiving, designing, and implementing a solution to a programming problem of an intrinsic asynchronous/concurrent nature.
 Finally, testing ZIO programs can be quite effective, thanks to the availability, within ZIO Test, of